Gibson-Craig-Carmichael baronets

 The Gibson, later Gibson-Carmichael, later Gibson-Craig-Carmichael Baronetcy, of Keirhill in the County of Edinburgh, is a title in the Baronetage of Nova Scotia.
 It was created on 31 December 1702 for Thomas Gibson, with remainder to his heirs male.
 The sixth Baronet assumed the additional surname of Carmichael.
 The eleventh Baronet was a Liberal politician.
-In 1912, he created Baron Carmichael, of Skirling in the County of Peebles, in the Peerage of the United Kingdom.
-The barony died in 1926, while he was succeeded in the baronetcy by his kinsman Sir Henry Thomas Gibson-Craig-Carmichael, 5th Baronet, of Riccarton (see below), who became the twelfth Baronet of Keirhill and assumed the additional surname of Carmichael.
+In 1912, he was created Baron Carmichael, of Skirling in the County of Peebles, in the Peerage of the United Kingdom.
+The barony died in 1926, while he was succeeded in the baronetcy by his kinsman Sir Henry Thomas Gibson-Craig-Carmichael, 5th Baronet, of Riccarton, who became the twelfth Baronet of Keirhill and assumed the additional surname of Carmichael.

-The Gibson-Craig, later Gibson-Craig-Carmichael Baronetcy, of Riccarton in the County of Midlothian, was created in the Baronetage of the United Kingdom on 30 September 1831 for James Gibson-Craig, of 7 North St Andrew Square, Edinburgh.
-Born James Gibson, he assumed the additional surname of Craig in 1818.
-The second Baronet was a Liberal politician and represented Midlothian and Edinburgh in the House of Commons.
-The fifth Baronet succeeded his kinsman as twelfth Baronet, of Keirhill (see above) in 1926 and assumed the additional surname of Carmichael.